 |Post anal tail is present.||Post anal tail is absent.|

-Phylum chordata can be divided into two sub-phyla, viz. agnatha and gnathostomata.
+Phylum chordata can be divided into two divisions, viz. agnatha and gnathostomata.

-There is only one class; Cyclostomata in the sub-phylum Agnatha.
+There is only one class, Cyclostomata in the division Agnatha.
 Gnathostomata is divided into two super-classes, viz. pisces and tetrapoda.
 Fins are present in pisces for locomotion.
 Four limbs are present in tetrapoda for locomotion.
 Super-class tetrapoda is further divided into four classes, viz. amphibia, reptilia, aves and mammalia.

 All the existing members of the class Cyclostomata are ectoparasites on some fishes.
 The body is elongated.
 There are 6 -15 pairs of gill slits for respiration.
 A sucking and circular mouth is present.
+Stoma means mouth, and cyclo means circular.
+That is why they have been given the name cyclostomi or cyclostomata.
 The body is devoid of scales and paired fins.

 Cranium and vertebral column are composed of cartilage.
 Closed circulatory system is present.

 Reproduction: They are marine animals but migrate to freshwater for spawning.
 They die within a few days of spawning.
 The larvae return to the ocean after metamorphosis.